 With worry and stress, sleep often becomes difficult.
 Sleep deprivation can affect mood and ability to think clearly, making it more difficult to cope with daily challenges.

 Depression is fairly common.
 Approximately one in four cancer patients will experience some degree of depression, which complicates coping and can impact relationships with friends or family members.

 Over time, most get through their initial reactions to a cancer diagnosis and find a new equilibrium.
 For example, while fear may not completely go away, it can be tucked away and not be allowed to rule or define your life.
 As one person put it, “I may have cancer, but cancer doesn’t have me.”

 True, a cancer diagnosis can cause life upheaval.
 Yet, many people also find positive transformation as a result of dealing with their own or a loved one’s cancer.
 Many people discover resources within themselves, learn new skills for coping, and feel they have become a better, wiser person as a result of the experience.

 You may lose some friendships but find new ones, or deepen existing relationships through the shared experience.

-Many people connect spiritually in new or renewed ways.
+Many people connect with their spirituality in new or renewed ways.

 Here are a few suggestions as you begin your path through this new territory:

 Emotional support is essential.
-You may feel an urge to isolate but don't do that.
+You may feel an urge to isolate but don't.
 People do better with support.
 Doing it alone often results in unneccesary fear and isolation.
 Ask for help!